fmichea/sm64-livesplit-autosplitter/README.md

 To be considered a bowser split, the split name must contain "bowser" or "key" (in any case).
 This will only split when exiting the bowser fight with the key.
 A star requirement may be added to these split.
 It does not change the split moment, however does prevent split if the star was not collected before collecting the bowser key.

+### Door Split

+To be considered a door split, the split name must contain either "basement" or "upstairs" in its name.
+This will split only when the door unlocking animation happens.
+Like bowser, a star requirement may be added and will prevent splitting if star have not all been collected.

 ### Castle Movement Split